Sportsbook > Tennis > Sofia Kenin vs Garbine Muguruza: 2020 Australian Open Women’s Singles Finals Betting Preview, Odds and Choices

 Where: Rod Laver Arena at Melbourne Park, Olympic Boulevard and Batman Avenue, Melbourne, Victoria, Australia

-The Moscow-born, 14th seed Kenin, who has never past the fourth round of a Grand Slam tournament, defied tennis pundits as she made it through her first-ever major tennis final.
-She marched through the third round of the Australian Open with relative ease, beating her opponents, Martina Trevisan and Ann Li, via walk-in-the-park, straight-set wins.
+Initially, the Moscow-born never passed the fourth round of a Grand Slam tournament.
+However, the 14th seed Kenin defied tennis pundits as she made it through her first-ever major tennis final.
+She marched through the third round of the Australian Open with relative ease.
+Kenin beat her opponents, Martina Trevisan and Ann Li, via walk-in-the-park, straight-set wins.
 In the next two rounds, Sofia Kenin had to hang tough against Zhang Shuai and Coco Gauff to gain a quarterfinal ticket.

 The 21-year-old outclassed Tunisian surprise package Ons Jabeur to make it to the semifinal against hometown favorite Ashleigh Barty.
 Kenin survived four set points to dispatch Barty and end Australia’s hopes of a singles champion at Melbourne Park.
-She became the first non-Williams American to reach the Australian Open final and defeat a No1 player at any major since 2002.
+She became the first non-Williams American to reach the Australian Open final.
+In addition, she was able to defeat a No.1 player at any major since 2002.

 Sofia Kenin vs Garbine Muguruza Picks

 WTA Premier betting sites see Garbine Muguruza going all the way against Sofia Kenin.
-Her Grand Slam championship experience is overwhelming that Kenin might need to play her best game ever to steal the title away.
-An in-form Muguruza will teach Kenin a lesson in winning a major tennis title with the Spanish netter blowing by her young American opponent in straight sets.
+Her Grand Slam championship experience is overwhelming.
+This means that Kenin might need to play her best game ever to steal the title away.
+An in-form Muguruza will teach Kenin a lesson.
+Lastly, the Spanish netter will win a major tennis title and blow away her young American opponent in straight sets.